-A British husband and wife couple, who are atomic scientists, disappear on their English holiday to the coast.
-The suspicion is that they have been kidnapped and sent to Haiti and Drake is sent to investigate.
-They had befriended a French couple, who have also disappeared.
-When a body of another man is washed up in Haiti, Drake finds that there have been other deaths, which all seem to be connected to a wealthy Haitian.
-When the dead man turns out to be a Russian atomic scientist, Drake works with a Soviet agent to find out what is happening.
+A British husband and wife couple, who are atomic scientists, disappear whilst on holiday on the coast.
+The suspicion is they have been kidnapped and sent to Haiti and Drake is sent to investigate. when Drake arrives, he finds a Soviet agent is also there., Drake finds there have been other deaths, which all seem to be connected to a wealthy Haitian.
+When the dead man turns out to be a Russian atomic scientist, Drake And the Soviet agent work together to find out what is happening.
 Written by

 The Enemy of Your Enemy... is the Basis For This Episode

 Surprisingly, as I post this review in March of 2015 there are no existing reviews for this episode.
 It's a decent Danger Man entrée though.
 As so often happens with this 1960's series, the subject matter is topical even today.

 In this installment there is a group of Africans who feel they need to get their hands on 'the bomb'.
 Their logic is that since so many other countries have it, Africa will end up getting blackmailed into surrendering their country's resources under threat (hmmm).
 As you will see, the splinter group has a unique way of pursuing their desire to obtain the coveted weapon.

 In this installment John Drake comes up against an agent for the 'opposition', as he so often terms the folks on the other side of the fence.
 But in this instance the two find they have a common enemy and work together effectively to put that enemy right out of business.

 Meanwhile in the spy gadget department Drake finds a use for his cigarette lighter that doubles as a camera.
 It's appearance is brief and is not subject to the closeups this device normally gets.